 - Have a backup plan — inform someone you'll be hanging out with of your hypoglycemia so that s/he can help you get food and medical help if necessary.
 Consider wearing an I.D. that identifies you as hypoglycemic, especially if you’re going out alone.

 - Because low blood sugar and alcohol both affect coordination, perception, and reflexes, don’t drive or engage in any other risky activities that require quick reflexes when under the influence of alcohol.

 It’s important to note that there’s a difference between the short-term effects of alcohol on a person with hypoglycemia versus the ability of alcoholism to lead to the onset of hypoglycemia.
 Long term and frequent heavy drinking are associated with higher baseline glucose levels, which are in turn associated with an increased risk of diabetes, cardiovascular disease, and obesity.
 Fortunately, these effects may be reversible; in one study, following three months of abstinence from alcohol, research participants’ blood sugar was reduced to healthier levels.
 However, normal drinking is not associated with the onset of diabetes — several researchers have found that moderate drinking (one drink per day for women and two drinks per day for men) actually results in a reduced risk of diabetes.

-For more ideas on healthy drinking and hangover helpers, take a gander at the alcohol section of the Go Ask Alice! archives.
+For more ideas on healthy drinking and hangover helpers, take a gander at the Alcohol category of the Go Ask Alice! archives.
 For any remaining medical concerns, reach out and make an appointment with your health care provider.
-Columbia students can schedule appointments with Medical Services (Morningside Campus) or Student Health (Medical Center Campus).
 Cheers to healthy blood sugar!Alice!